survivejs/react-book/manuscript/05_react_and_flux.md

 export default alt.createStore(NoteStore, 'NoteStore');
 ```

-`bindActions` maps each Action to a method by name.
-We trigger appropriate logic at each method based on that.
+We call `bindActions` to map each action to a method by name.
+We will trigger the appropriate logic at each method method based on that.
 Finally we connect the Store with Alt using `alt.createStore`.
 This will treat our Stores as a singleton.
 It's the same idea as for Alt instance earlier.

 Note that assigning an id (`NoteStore` in this case) to a store isn't absolutely required.
 It is a good practice, however, as it protects the code against minification and possible id collisions.
 These ids become important when we persist the data.